Updated: April 22, 2021

 Chatham beaches range from expansive strands on the wild and crashing Atlantic Ocean, to small family-friendly beaches on the sedate waters of Nantucket Sound.

-The Sound beaches are wonderful for small children, beach sports and relaxing afternoons.
+The Sound-side beaches are wonderful for small children, beach sports and relaxing afternoons.

 But it's the Ocean beaches that you'll photograph over and over and remember for years to come.